MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 - Easy to understand and extend.

 Portability was due to the C programming language:
-- Simple, easy to undestand, easy to port to new architectures.
+- Simple, easy to understand, easy to port to new architectures.
 - Explicit pointers, memory allocation, control of data representation.
-- Uniform treatement of memory, device registers, and data structures.
+- Uniform treatment of memory, device registers, and data structures.
 - Easy access to write device drivers, network protocols and interface with external formats.
 - Weak type system allows aliasing and sharing.